March 14, 1944

 BURMA-INDIA (Tenth Air Force): In Burma, 90+ P-51s, A-36s, and P-40s, along with 3 B-25s, hit Japanese troops, bridges, dumps, and villages in the Mogaung Valley.

-CHINA (Fourteenth Air Force): Twenty Japanese bombers hit Hengyang Airfield and Suichwan Airfield; surprise prevents effective interception by AAF fighters.
+CHINA (Fourteenth Air Force): Twenty Japanese bombers hit Hengyang Airfield and Suichwan Airfield; surprise prevents effective interception by US fighters.

 PACIFIC OCEAN AREA (POA, Seventh Air Force): B-25s from Engebi bomb Kusaie.
 B-25s from Tarawa hit Wotje.